GracesGames/TurnBasedShooterKit/docs/features.md

 __Objects__

-* Interactive objects such as sliding doors, terminals, exits to other levels
+* Interactive objects such as sliding doors, terminals, and exits to other levels
 * Exploding barrels and level decoration

 __Character select__